This Calculation Actually

 Here's a piece of advice I've learned from years of managing tight schedules: Never plan for 100% of your minutes.

 If you have 5,760 minutes, do not try to schedule 5,760 minutes of work.
-Because of that, you will fail.
-Day to day, life happens.
+Life happens.
+You will fail.
 You'll get a phone call, you'll get hungry, you'll get distracted by a YouTube video.

 FAQ